 When you’re in a lot of debt, it makes life more stressful and less enjoyable.
 By the time most people see the error of their ways, they’re already in so much debt that it will take them many years to dig out from it.
 Fortunately, there are options that can help you get your debts paid off more quickly.

-Two of those options are credit counseling and getting a debt consolidation loan.
+Two of those options are credit counseling and getting a loan.
 With credit counseling, a third party negotiates lower payments and interest rates for you.
 You then start making one monthly payment to the credit counselor, and he forwards the monthly payments to your creditors on your behalf.
 With a debt consolidation loan, you simply take out a loan, use the proceeds to pay off your existing debts, and then repay the loan.

 Both of these methods can help you successfully repay your debts.
 Which one is best for you depends on your unique circumstances.
 Here is some advice on the pros and cons of credit counseling as opposed to debt consolidation loans to consider.